zenpai6996/FlowState-Frontend/README.md

-  <h3>Streamline your workflow, boost productivity, and achieve that perfect flow state with our intuitive project management platform.</h3>
+  <p>Streamline your workflow, boost productivity, and achieve that perfect flow state with our intuitive project management platform.</p>
 </div>

 <div align="center" >